Max Walker

 Maxwell Henry Norman Walker AM (12 September 1948 – 28 September 2016) was an Australian sportsman who played both cricket and Australian rules football at high levels.
-After six years of balancing first-class cricket in summer, professional football in winter and study for a degree in architecture, Walker earned a place in the Australian cricket team in 1973 and represented his country in the sport until injury ended his career in 1981.
+After six years of balancing first-class cricket in summer, professional football in winter and study for a degree in architecture, Walker earned a place in the Australian cricket team in 1972 and represented his country in the sport until injury ended his career in 1981.
 Following his retirement, he worked as an architect and also commenced a career in radio and television media.
 He wrote 14 books over a period of thirty years and became a successful public speaker.
 His unorthodox cricket bowling action earned him the nickname "Tangles", and his larrikin character made him a much-loved figure with the Australian public.
 Walker died of multiple myeloma on 28 September 2016 after being diagnosed with the disease three years earlier.
+He was a part of the Australian squad which finished as runners-up at the 1975 Cricket World Cup.

 Early life and education

 Walker was born in Hobart, Tasmania, on 12 September 1948.
 While in high school he represented Tasmania as an opening batsman in their colts team, scoring a century in one match.
+As a schoolboy at The Friends' School, Hobart, Walker was vice-captain of the firsts cricket team, played Aussie Rules football and was a talented junior athlete for his school.
+He also played for North Hobart Cricket Club and North Hobart Football Club as a junior.

-After graduating from a Hobart high school in 1967 he relocated to Melbourne to play football and also enrolled in an architecture degree at the Royal Melbourne Institute of Technology.
+After graduating from Friends' School in 1967 he relocated to Melbourne to play football and also enrolled in an architecture degree at the Royal Melbourne Institute of Technology.
 He graduated with a fellowship diploma in 1973.